Professor of Journalism

 Wrote essay entitled "Title IX Needed Now More Than Ever," published in The Contemporary Reader, 11th edition, by Pearson.

 Wrote series of stories on Illinois Route 1 that were published in the Decatur Herald & Review (summer 2013) – "Danville stadium and its team part of rich baseball heritage," "Ferry shuttles commuters, and a few Asian carp, from Illinois to Kentucky," "A storeowner and a biker continue to navigate life's obstacles," "Story seekers visit final resting place of accused witch and killer," "Proud veteran helps care for courthouse in deflated downtown," "Bill Cobb offers up produce and wisdom from his roadside stand."

 Co-wrote chapter entitled "Relating To Student Media" published in The Resource Handbook for Academic Deans, third edition.

-Conference PresentationsHave presented more than 50 sessions at the following national, state or regional conferences – Journalism Educators Association National High School Journalism Convention, College Media Advisers, JEA regional conference, Illinois College Press Association, Twexas Center for Community Journalism, and Illinois Community College Journalism Association.
-Here are some of the session titles – “Writing Sports Profiles,” “How To Write Visually,” “Covering Games for Print and Online,” "How To Ask Questions That Relly Count," “Covering & Blogging Prep Sports,” "Lead Writing," “Make Your Sports Section A Must Read,” “Keeping Score: Developing A Game Plan,” “Writing Second-Day Game Stories,” “Writing Sports Profiles,” “Blogging Sports,” “‘Virtual’ Football Coverage,” “So You Want To Write A Textbook,” and “How to Invigorate Your Sports Section,” "How To Critique Your Publication," "Writing Game Stories Worth Reading."
+Conference PresentationsHave presented more than 50 sessions at the following national, state or regional conferences – Journalism Educators Association National High School Journalism Convention, College Media Advisers, JEA regional conference, Illinois College Press Association, Texas Center for Community Journalism, and Illinois Community College Journalism Association.
+Here are some of the session titles – “Writing Sports Profiles,” “How To Write Visually,” “Covering Games for Print and Online,” "How To Ask Questions That Relly Count," “Covering & Blogging Prep Sports,” "Lead Writing," “Invigorating Your Sports Section,” “Keeping Score: Developing A Game Plan,” “Writing Second-Day Game Stories,” “Writing Sports Profiles,” “Blogging Sports,” “‘Virtual’ Football Coverage,” “So You Want To Write A Textbook,” and “How to Invigorate Your Sports Section,” "How To Critique Your Publication," "Writing Game Stories Worth Reading."

 Achievement and Contribution Award, Research, Eastern Illinois University (2010)